Activation Quantization of Vision Encoders Needs Prefixing Registers: Method

 \subsection{Caching}

-Having the set of register candidates $\mathcal{S}$ constructed, we now determine the register $\mathbf{z}^* \in \mathcal{S}$ and the number of repetitions $\tau^* \in \mathbb{N}$ of the register to be inserted to the target vision encoder, in the form of a key-value cache.
-The determination of $(\mathbf{z}^*,\tau^*)$ is done by grid search, using the accuracy of the quantized vision on some reference task.
-Precisely, the search is done as follows. \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item First, we compute key-value caches for each register candidate token $\mathbf{z} \in \mathcal{S}$, for blocks starting from the few layers before the quantization-sensitive block, as well as all subsequent blocks using the \textit{unquantized} vision encoder. \item Then, we insert each KV cache to the \textit{quantized} vision encoder separately, with various number of repetitions.
-We vary the number of repetitions $\tau$ within the range $\{1,2,\ldots,15\}$. \item Lastly, we evaluate the performance of each combination of $(\mathbf{z},\tau)$ on the reference task, and select the pair with the maximum reference task accuracy.
-In other words, we select:

-where $\mathrm{acc}_{\mathrm{ref}}$ denotes the accuracy on the reference task.
-Here, as in \cref{ssec:curating}, we consider classification on the training split of ImageNet-1k dataset as our reference task. \end{itemize}
+Having the set of register candidates $\mathcal{S}$ constructed, we compose the register by simply averaging the KV caches of the register candidate tokens $\mathbf{z}^* \in \mathcal{S}$.
+We then search for the optimal $\tau^* \in \mathbb{N}$, the number of times the register is copied and inserted into the target vision encoder.
+Precisely, the search is done as follows. \begin{itemize} \item First, we compute KV caches for each register candidate token $\mathbf{z} \in \mathcal{S}$, for blocks starting from the few layers before the quantization-sensitive block, as well as all subsequent blocks using the \textit{unquantized} vision encoder. \item Then, we insert the averaged KV cache to the \textit{quantized} vision encoder, with different numbers of copies.
+We vary $\tau$ within the range $\{1,2,\ldots,15\}$ and select $\tau^*$ as the one with the highest reference task accuracy.\footnote{The total search cost of our algorithm is about 1 hour when using a na\"ive RTN pseudo-quantization algorithm on an RTX 4090.} Here, as in \cref{ssec:curating}, we consider classification on the training split of ImageNet-1k dataset as our reference task. \end{itemize}